dimartz/coinC/README.md

-## coinC
+# coinC

 > 💰 Cryptocurrency price ticker CLI.
-Forked from coinmon written in C.

 Check cryptocurrencies' prices, changes on your console.
 Best CLI tool for those who are both **Crypto investors** and **Engineers**.